 Pathogens that successfully evade the impact of antibiotics pass their antibiotic resistance genes down to subsequent generations.
 Considering that some bacteria can go through a single generation in as little as 20 minutes, it is no surprise that antibiotic resistance has skyrocketed in our modern-day society!

 Using natural compounds to treat a skin infection is an effective way to avoid the pitfalls of antibiotic monotherapy.
 In contrast to antibiotics, which contain a single active antimicrobial compound, botanical medicines and other natural substances contain many active compounds all in one package.
 The presence of multiple antimicrobial compounds makes it difficult for pathogens to adapt and evade the effects of the intervention, which reduces the risk of antibiotic resistance.
 Furthermore, in traditional herbal medicine, several plants are often administered together to treat infections.
 The synergistic effects produced by a combination of botanicals enhance the antimicrobial effects of the intervention and further reduce the risk of bacterial resistance.
+Using a natural remedy to treat your skin infection allows you to take a Functional Medicine approach to the problem—by addressing the root cause—without contributing to the rise of antibiotic-resistant pathogens.

 Ready to Try It Yourself?
 Here Are Three Recipes to Get You Started